ontop/ontop-website/.vuepress/public/tutorial/README.md

 # Tutorial files

-Here are the files the tutorial https://ontop-vkg.org/tutorial .
+Here are the files of the tutorial https://ontop-vkg.org/tutorial .

 These files are automatically extracted from https://github.com/ontop/ontop-website/tree/master/.vuepress/public/tutorial .